freedomofpress/securedrop/docs/development/getting_started.rst

 * `Programmers`_, to help us develop SecureDrop.
 * `DevOps`_, to work on the community maintained SecureDrop infrastructure.
-* `Release managers`_, to create and maintain Debian GNU/Linux packages and repositories.
+* `Release Managers`_, to create and maintain Debian GNU/Linux packages and repositories.
 * `Writers`_, to help improve the documentation.
-* `Translators`_, to translate SecureDrop
+* `Translators`_, to translate SecureDrop.
 * `Moderators & Support`_, to answer on `the forums <https://forum.securedrop.club/c/support>`__.
 * `Designers`_, for SecureDrop source and journalist web interfaces and Tails customization.

-You will find a a developer to answer any questions you may have at the `SecureDrop instant messaging channel
+You will find a developer to answer any questions you may have at the `SecureDrop instant messaging channel
 <https://gitter.im/freedomofpress/securedrop>`__, whatever your
 timezone is.
 You should also register to `the forum